When your company isn’t covered by enhanced fraud protection, thieves can use your credit card to

 Credit card fraud can happen if you are accepting card payments through a card machine for

-for running your brick and motor store.
+business for running your brick and motor store.
 But by keeping a close eye on your accounts and by

 taking the above-discussed measurements it can card fraud can be prevented up to an extent.
 There